shampletov-no/EPCboot/README.md

 (https://www.johnlamp.net/cmake-tutorial-3-gui-tool.html)

 Open the project.
 Select some debugging or release version of the project we will build.

-Build the library: go to subproject EPCboot and build it.

-Go to EPCbootLoader.
 Correct project properties:

-`PROJECT-> EPCbootloaderProperties-> Configurations Properties-> Linker-> General-> Additional Library Directories`
+`epcboot -> Properties-> Configurations Properties-> Linker-> General-> Additional Library Directories`

-and add the path $(TargetDir).
+and add the path $(OutDir).
 Build.

+This program launch from console, and write LOG to stderr.

 Exchange with target device may be tested:
 - create BOOTLOG environment variable,